artytheparty/project-0/Readme.md

 # Instructions
+wanna see how its coming along? go to ec2-18-218-210-74.us-east-2.compute.amazonaws.com please dont break anythign or hack me only sign in function works right now

 create the database docker image and run it. the code should still connect without any issues.
 `go run main.go` in the directory where file is located or cloned directory this will run the CLI application